-It should be noted that operation outside of the design values for most parts of the process is not possible due to process control (including trips, e.g. low tanks levels for the outlet pumps and low speed for conveyors) and equipment specifications.
+Operation outside of the design values for most parts of the process is not possible due to process control (including trips, e.g. low tanks levels for the outlet pumps and low speed for conveyors) and equipment specifications.
 Much of the process occurs at ambient conditions (typical for many mining processes).